Mumbles (district): History

 The 'Mumbles Mile' is a stretch of road in Mumbles once notable for its concentration of pubs.
 It has long been a popular destination for pub crawls and binge drinking.
 Famous poet Dylan Thomas was said to have enjoyed many hours at The Mermaid.
 The 'Mumbles Mile' began to decline in popularity during the 1990s because of pressure from the local council and increased competition from Swansea's night attractions.As of 2025, there are only five pubs on the 'mile', whereas there were once upwards of 20.

-The Encyclopedia of Wales says that Mumbles has always been considered a place apart; as the verse puts it:
+The Encyclopaedia of Wales says that Mumbles has always been considered a place apart; as the verse puts it: